Megcsapottak rovat

 Greek Mathematics (Görög matematika) – Ivor Thomas

-The Declaration of the Profit of Arithmeticke – Robert Recorde
+The Declaration of the Profit of Arithmetic (Az aritmetika hasznának deklarálása) – Robert Recorde

 The Geometry (Geometria) – René Descartes

-Isaac Newton – E. N. da C. Andrade
+Isaac Newton (Isaac Newton) – E. N. da C. Andrade

 Newton, the Man (Newton, az ember) – John Maynard Keynes